dux1993/esx_hospital/README.md

 ## To do

--Make a config file
+- Make a config file
--Change the markers
+- Change the markers

 ## Requirements